acquitelol/elle/DOCS.md

 elements = expression {"," expression} ;
 ```

 Static arrays are allocated on the stack, and are designed to be static in size.
-These arrays have basically no utility methods on them, and decay to just a pointer (`#[1, 2, 3]` -> `i32 *`) but are faster.
+These arrays define a static array type with a size known at compile time.
 They're declared with the following syntax:

 ```bnf
 array = "#" "[" [elements] "]" ;